njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_LINK_TO_EXISTING_PERMISSION/README.md

 ## How to test it

-prepare 3 account, namingly A, B and C.
+Prepare 3 accounts, account A, B and C.

 First, create a customized permission called 'perma' on account A: